webfalter/IORegKext/README.md

 ![](./img/info.png)

 To better test kexten from one release date to another (REL-xx-yyyy-mm-dd), there is no way to determine the version.
-With the version of the existing commit this is given.
+This is given with the version of the existing commit.
+Danger!
+The commit part only goes from built kexts with RepoBuild

 ## Discussion

 ## Credits
+* ITzTravelInTime für TINUIORegistry
 * The OSx86-Gang beim Input & fleißigen Testen